Understanding Remgro’s statutory reporting on net profit

 Remgro believes that a sustainable cash dividend has always been an important feature of its investment thesis and therefore it remains the priority mechanism through which cash is returned to shareholders.

 Building on its stated commitment to integrate Environmental, Social and Governance (ESG) principles and corporate sustainability into its core strategy, Remgro remains dedicated to responsible stewardship in asset management and new investments.
-The goal is to deliver sustainable financial returns, while generating positive social and environmental impacts to provide value to all stakeholders.
+The goal is to deliver sustainable financial returns, while endeavouring to create positive social and environmental impacts.
 Remgro’s ESG Investment Framework provides guidelines for capital allocation, aiming to foster environmental, social and economic change throughout its ecosystem.

 Investment company

-Remgro strives to enable investee companies to fulfil their growth strategies and targets that achieves shared value for all stakeholders over the long term.
+Remgro strives to enable investee companies to fulfil their growth strategies and targets that create value for all stakeholders over the long term.
 The support we provide, irrespective of our level of influence, includes:

 - Strategic input and “thinking partners”